Crown says FBI did not break law in Dotcom case

 Megaupload was indicted in a federal court in Virginia on 19 January this year and the site was shut down.
 Mr Dotcom and his co-accused were arrested in Auckland, New Zealand, the following day.
 Formal papers requesting their extradition were lodged by the US in March.

-Next story in National: Private prison facing another fine
+Next story in New Zealand: Private prison facing another fine

 Copyright © 2012, Radio New Zealand